davenamin/fieldwork/README.md

 installed all of the required python libraries for this application.

-install [NodeJS](https://nodejs.org/), probably the LTS version, and install the node dependencies for this application. if you're on windows, this means open a command prompt and run:
+install [NodeJS](https://nodejs.org/), probably the LTS version

+install the node dependencies for this application. if you're on windows, this means open a command prompt and run:
 ```
 > cd <path to this repository>